-These conditions are similar to the ones used in Arrow's theorem \cite{Arrow}.
-Therefore, in the classical framework of preference orders, it is impossible to find a voting process that satisfies all these conditions.
-This have lead to the proposal of grading-based voting process by \cite{Balinski2007} to overcome these impossibility.

 The simplest way to compute a grading-based voting process is to aggregate the grades given by the voters on each candidate independently.
-Note that such a process supposes that condition~5 (IIA) is satisfied.
-In such a case, we introduce the aggregation function $g:\Lambda^{n} \mapsto [0,1]$.
-The function $g$ summarizes the $n$ grades received by a candidate (a row of $\Phi$) in one grade.
+Note that such a process satisfies \ref{C5}.
+In such a case, we introduce the aggregation function $g:\Lambda^{n} \to [0,1]$.
+The function $g$ summarizes the $n$ grades received by a candidate $c_i$ (the row i of $\Phi$) in a unique grade.
 One has $G(\Phi)(c_i)=g(\Phi(i,\cdot))$.
-Many aggregation functions are available to sum up $n$ grades into an unique one -- see \cite{Beliakov} or \cite{Grabisch09} for a review of aggregation functions.
-Some of them have been studied in the specific framework of grading-based voting process, taking into account the fact that votes often take place in a political background.
+Many aggregation functions are available to sum up $n$ grades into a unique one (see \cite{Beliakov} or \cite{Grabisch09} for a review of aggregation functions).
+Some of them have been studied within a specific framework of grading-based voting process, taking into account the fact that votes often take place in a political context.